smartbch/docs/developers-guide/xhedge-contract.md

 After splitting his BCH into LeverNFT and HedgeNFT, Bob can deposit the NFTs into DeFi for earning.
 At the same time, the LeverNFT is continuously voting for the validator he supports, as long as the DeFi application which manages the LeverNFT does not change the supported validator.

-To sum up, the LeverDay scheme as the following advantages:
+To sum up, smartBCH's PoS scheme as the following advantages:

 1. Having voters for the validators be long-positions, it creates an even stronger alignment of incentives compared to "just" locking coins
 2. The BCH involved in DeFi applications can also be used for voting